 Under Ontario's rent control legislation, a landlord is entitled to increase the rent for existing tenants once every 12 months by no more than the "guideline amount" established by regulation.
-For the calendar year 2017, the guideline amount was established at 2%.
+For the calendar year 2018, the guideline amount was established at 1.8%.
 This adjustment is meant to take into account the income of the building and the municipal and school taxes, the insurance bills, the energy costs, maintenance and service costs.
 Landlords may apply to the Ontario Rental Housing Tribunal for an increase above the guideline amounts if annual costs for heat, hydro, water or municipal taxes have increased significantly or if building security costs have increased.
 The landlord may also be entitled to a greater increase in rent for a suite under certain circumstances, including, for example, where extra expenses have been incurred as a result of a renovation of that suite.
 When a suite is vacated, however, the landlord is entitled to lease the suite to a new tenant at any rental amount, after which annual increases are limited to the applicable guideline amount.

 On April 20, 2017, the Ontario provincial government introduced legislation ("Provincial Housing Legislation") that passed on May 18, 2017, and provides a number of changes with respect to the relationship between landlords and tenants, particularly, among other things, to expand rent control to all private rental units, including those built on or after November 1, 1991 (which were not previously subject to rent controls).
 The proposed rent control amendments cap rent increases at 2.5 per cent annually, even if the rate of inflation is higher.
 This change applies to notices of rent increase given on or after April 20, 2017.
-Since the Provincial Housing
+In November 2018, the Ontario provincial government removed rent controls on new units that are being rented for the first time.
+Previously, rent control applied only to buildings built before 1991 but, the former Liberal Government extended rent control to all buildings in April 2017.
+Presently, any new unit that has not been occupied before November 15th, 2018, is not subject to rent control.

-Legislation will have an immediate adverse impact on its business, the Partnership will consider the Provincial Housing Legislation or any new legislation (as applicable) in future investment decisions.
+Since Provincial Housing Legislation can have an impact on its business, the Partnership will consider the Provincial Housing Legislation or any new legislation (as applicable) in future investment decisions.